 Under its terms of reference, the AC’s scope of duties and responsibilities is as follows:

-- oversees Management in the formulation, updating and maintenance of an adequate and effective risk management framework, policies and strategies for managing risks that are consistent with CRCT Group’s risk appetite and reports to the Board on its decisions on any material matters concerning the aforementioned;
+- oversees the formulation, updating and maintenance of an adequate and effective risk management framework, policies and strategies for managing risks that are consistent with CRCT Group’s risk appetite and reports to the Board on its decisions on any material matters concerning the aforementioned;

 - considers and advises on risk matters referred to it by Management or the Board including reviewing and reporting to the Board on any material breaches of the RAS, any material non-compliance with the approved framework and policies and the adequacy of any proposed action.